 The Letter

-THE LAST OF A DYING BREED
+THE LAST OF A DYING BREEDHow to review it?

 Upon what meat do these, our legislative potentates, feed?
 The constant whining, wailing and caterwauling politicians of both stripes, lining up like pigs at the feeding trough of public spending, have gorged themselves for years.